Characteristics of the French language in AX Semantics

 If users configure prepositions in the container, they are automatically adapted, if phonetic assimilation needs to happen.
 The preposition de

 for example is shortened before words beginning with a vowel.
-For example:

 d'Amélie